 Two historic resources of note are affiliated with the rail lines.
 A resort hotel known as Ye Forest Inn opened along the Metropolitan Branch in 1887 to draw prospective home buyers to the area.
 The hotel failed and, in 1894, reopened as a girl's finishing school known as the National Park Seminary, which provided employment for many Lyttonsville residents.
 The Seminary is now a locally designated historic district (36/2) and listed on the National Register of Historic Places.
-A portion of the National Register District is within the Sector Plan area.
+A portion of the National Register District is within the Sector Plan area, namely the southern part of Parcel 939.